Columbus GA Premises Liability Lawyers

 Trespasser: trespassers are persons who enter the premises of another wrongfully and without permission of the owner, for the trespasser’s own benefit or amusement.
 The owner of the premises has no duty to keep the premises in good repair to protect a trespasser from a dangerous condition, but he has a duty to warn the trespasser when he sees him in a position of peril from the hidden condition, and he has a duty to exercise ordinary care not to injure the trespasser by his active negligence when the owner knows of the trespasser’s presence or has reason to anticipate his presence

-If you or someone you know have been injured on the property of another as a result of their negligence, seek medical attention immediately and consider calling a Philips Branch & Hodges premises liability lawyer to learn what your rights and options are.
-The lawyers at Philips Branch & Hodges have extensive knowledge regarding premises liability law and a proven track record of success.
+If you or someone you know have been injured on the property of another as a result of their negligence, seek medical attention immediately and call our Columbus GA premises liability lawyers at Philips Branch & Hodges to learn what your rights and options are.
+The Columbus GA premises liability lawyers at Philips Branch & Hodges have extensive knowledge regarding premises liability law and a proven track record of success.
 Do not hesitate to call us today for your free case evaluation.